Are you sure you want to log out?

 We’re unable to offer personal health advice, diagnosis, or treatment, but we welcome your feedback!
 Just type it in the box below.

-Depression is one of the most common mental disorders.
+Depression is the most common mental disorders.
 It is a serious medical illness that affects how a person feels, thinks, and acts.
 Depression can decrease a person’s ability to function normally, and can lead to a number of emotional and even physical problems.
 Learning all you need to know about depression is important since it can help you manage your own depression, or take care of someone with depression.

 Read on to find out all you need to know about depression, especially how to handle this condition.